Maned wolf: Hunting

 The practice of hunting maned wolves is historically poorly documented, but it is speculated to be relatively frequent.
 This is partly because during the Portuguese and Spanish colonization of South America, Europeans projected onto the maned wolf the historical aversion they had towards Iberian wolves, and their reputation for eating sheep and other domestic animals.
 Although the species is now seen in a better light, many people still consider it a potential risk to domestic birds and children.

-In Brazil, the impacts of hunting on the species are better known than in Argentina, as is the impact of predation on domestic birds, which engenders retaliation from farmers.
-The species is also accused of attacking sheep, which increases human animosity.
-In Brazil, people also aimed to prevent these animals from attacking chickens, using a Brazilian variant of the Portuguese podengo, called the Brazilian podengo or Crioulo podengo.
+In Brazil, the impacts of hunting are better known than in Argentina, as is the impact of predation on domestic birds, which engenders retaliation from farmers.
+They are also accused of attacking sheep, which increases human animosity.
+In Brazil, people also aimed to prevent them from attacking chickens by using a Brazilian variant of the Portuguese podengo, called the Brazilian podengo or Crioulo podengo.

+Evolution

+The maned wolf is part of the diverse radiation of canids that occur in South America.
+Molecular analyses have consistently recovered a close evolutionary relationship between the maned wolf and the bush dog (Speothos venaticus), despite their extreme differences in body form, ecology, and diet.

+A comparative genomic analysis published more recently also recovered Chrysocyon and Speothos as sister lineages and emphasized their exceptionally divergent adaptations.
+The maned wolf is highly specialized for life in open habitats and has a largely omnivorous diet, whereas the bush dog is strongly hypercarnivorous and possesses specialized dentition associated with prey capture and processing.

+The common ancestor of the living South American endemic canids was estimated by Perini et al. to have lived approximately 4.2–4.3 million years ago, with the radiation occurring during the Pliocene.
+The divergence between the ancestors of the maned wolf and bush dog was estimated at approximately 3.0 million years ago.

+The same analysis estimated that the lineage containing Atelocynus, Cerdocyon, and Lycalopex diverged at approximately 2.4–2.7 million years ago.
+Diversification within Lycalopex itself occurred over a comparatively short period during the Pleistocene, suggesting a rapid radiation of the South American foxes.

+The evolutionary history of South American canids is closely linked to the Great American Interchange.
+Molecular dating has suggested that the diversification of the living endemic South American canids occurred around the time of, or shortly after, the establishment of the Isthmus of Panama.
+However, Perini et al. proposed that the earliest diversification of the lineage may have begun in North America before the final establishment of the land bridge.